Freedom is what you do with what's been done to you.

 Extremely Short Timespan: Going by the day/night cycle, the game's chapters mostly take place over two days and two nights, with some allowances.
 Since we don't see Walker and company eat or sleep during any of that, their hunger and fatigue may indeed be contributing to their mental breakdowns.

 Fan Disservice: A mild example; Walker's rugged good looks are ruined more and more as the game progresses.
 By the time he loses his sleeves, half his face is burnt off, there's a large burn on the back-right side of his head, his shoulders are (less severely) burned, and he has quite a few nasty, painful looking lacerations in various places, including the not-burned side of his face.

 Fiery Cover Up: Though the explosion itself is not meant to erase the necessary evidence, the sentiment is the same when Riggs' ultimate plan to destroy Dubai's remaining water supply is fulfilled to make sure the survivors eventually die of thirst, take the secret of the atrocities committed by the 33rd to their sandy graves, and help preserve America's image.

-Fission Mailed: Dying from the nigh-invulnerable Lugo-Heavy will prompt a Fade to White and a creepy loading screen complete with a nightmarish hummed rendition of "Twinkle, Twinkle, Little Star", before the game puts you back before the battle and only makes you fight a normal heavy.
+Dying from the nigh-invulnerable Lugo-Heavy will prompt a Fade to White and a creepy loading screen complete with a nightmarish hummed rendition of "Twinkle, Twinkle, Little Star", before the game puts you back before the battle and only makes you fight a normal heavy.